 The exploration efforts in 2016 resulted in the release of a maiden resource estimate for the Marimaca Project on January 12, 2017.
 Full details of the resource estimate are contained under the heading, "Information Regarding the Marimaca Project".
 In addition, on February 9, 2017, the Company announced that it had completed an environmental baseline study for the Marimaca Project.
 The consultant engaged by the Company to prepare the study reported that there were no material environmental issues that would impede the development of the project.
-The information gathered for the study will form part of a feasibility study in progress and will form the base for the environmental permit applications for the Marimaca Project which will be submitted in due course.
+The information gathered for the study will form part of a feasibility study and will form the base for the environmental permit applications for the Marimaca Project.